hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 WidgetKit can hold onto an archived snapshot from a failed render; during iteration a widget can appear partially rendered or stuck until a clean archive occurs.

 If a clock widget remains stuck after code changes, bump the clock widget kind string (`WidgetWeaverWidgetKinds.homeScreenClock`) to force a clean archive.

+### RenderClock recursion pitfall

+`WidgetWeaverRenderClockScope.body` must not call `WidgetWeaverRenderClock.withNow(...)` from inside the scope.
+Overload resolution can re-wrap a new scope repeatedly, causing infinite SwiftUI view recursion and a black Home Screen widget.

 ---